learn-claude-code's agent layer carries highest activity risk — 5 functions to address

 _loop — agents/s11_autonomous_agents.py

 This parallel _loop implementation — in a file specifically named for autonomous agents — likely governs the decision-making cycle for an agent that operates with reduced human oversight, making correctness especially critical.
 Its cyclomatic complexity of 38 and max nesting depth of 5 together indicate deeply branched, hard-to-trace control flow; ND 5 is above the threshold where reasoning about all possible states becomes unreliable.
-With a recent activity score of 16.12 and an a risk score of 16.5, it sits firmly in the fire quadrant alongside its s_full.py counterpart — structural complexity compounding in real time as commits land.
+With a recent commit activity of 16.12 and an a risk score of 16.5, it sits firmly in the fire quadrant alongside its s_full.py counterpart — structural complexity compounding in real time as commits land.

 Recommendation: Flatten the nesting depth by extracting inner conditional blocks into well-named helper functions, and audit the 20 fan-out callees for unexpected coupling.
 Given the autonomous-agent context, prioritize test coverage for the exit-heavy paths before the next refactoring pass.